VAMSINADH2000/Data-Science/README.md

 # Data-Science
-This Repository Consists Of some DataScience Concepts implementation in Python including Small Projects
+This Repository Consists  implementation of some DataScience Concepts in  Python including Small Projects